BVI Scuba Diving Sites

 - Coral Gardens (Great Dog): A large coral reef and shallow depth make this a perfect dive for beginners.
 In addition to the reef are the remains of a small commuter plane.

 - The Visibles (Cockroach Island): Strong currents make this a dive for more experienced divers.
 You’ll find a wide range of marine life thriving here.

 - Ginger Steps: Ginger Steps is a plunging three-step wall on the southwest side of Ginger Island.
 It is protected from currents and swells and offers excellent visibility.
-The steps provide hiding places for interesting underwater animals.
-Swim through the warm blue water and see shellfish, angelfish, anthias, sea breams, pompanos, octopuses, squirrelfish, damselfish, snappers, grunts, moray eels, lobsters, barracuda, dolphins, eagle rays, and turtles.
+The steps provide hiding places for fascinating underwater animals.
+Swim through the warm blue water and see shellfish, angelfish, anthias, sea breams, pompanos, octopuses, squirrelfish, damselfish, snappers, grunts, moray eels, lobsters, barracuda, dolphins, eagle rays, turtles.
 The wide variety of species makes this a spectacular dive.

 - Brewers Bay East (Tortola, North-side): An intermediate-level diving site at 40-70 ft.
-Huge boulders create interesting swim-throughs.
+Huge boulders create exciting swim-throughs.
 Tropical fish, tarpon, and baitfish are plentiful.
 Check out the sandy bottom for rays and nurse sharks.

-- Brewers Bay West (Tortola, North-side): This site has large underwater pinnacles that are surrounded by big and small fish, rays, and sharks.
+- Brewers Bay West (Tortola, North-side): This site has large underwater pinnacles surrounded by big and small fish, rays, and sharks.
 The depth of 70-100 feet and strong current makes this an intermediate to advanced site.

 - Rogues Gallery

 - Gun Point